kostya/html_unicoder/README.md

 # html_unicoder

 Convert incoming html page to unicode for Crystal language.
-Encoding correctly parsed from http headers or meta tag.
+Encoding parsed from http headers or meta tag.
+Encoding name normalized to use internal Crystal decoder.
 Correctly handle many edge cases, so result page should be safe utf-8 to use in Crystal.

 ## Installation